Longhouse Religion: Origins

-At the age of 64, after a lifetime of poverty and alcoholism, Ganioda'yo received his revelations while in a trance, after which he ceased drinking and formed the movement.
-Ganioda'yo's teachings were encoded in wampum and spread through the populations of western New York, Pennsylvania, and Iroquois country, eventually being known as The Code of Handsome Lake.
+At the age of 64, after a lifetime of poverty and alcoholism, Sganyodaiyoʼ received his revelations while in a trance, after which he ceased drinking and formed the movement.
+His teachings emerged in the aftermath of major upheaval among the Seneca and other Haudenosaunee peoples, including war, land loss, dispossession, and intense social disruption in the late eighteenth and early nineteenth centuries.
+The message he preached, later known as the Gaihwi:io or “Good Message,” called for moral reform, social renewal, and the restoration of right living within Haudenosaunee communities.
+Sganyodaiyoʼ's teachings were encoded in wampum and spread through the populations of western New York State, Pennsylvania, and Haudenosaunee country, eventually being known as The Code of Handsome Lake.

 Handsome Lake vested responsibility for preaching the Gaihwi:io in a number of "holders of the Gaihwi:io", as of 1912 six in number.
 Since the transmission was oral, the versions began to diverge.
+Nineteenth- and early twentieth-century efforts to compare, standardize, and transcribe the teachings reflected concern for preserving the integrity of an important Haudenosaunee religious tradition.
 In the 1860s the holders of the Gaihwi:io met at Cold Spring at the former home of Handsome Lake.
 They compared versions and, when differences were found, Seneca Chief John Jacket adjudicated and codified the correct version, writing in the Seneca language on letter paper.
 When he was done, the group reassembled at Cattaraugus and memorized this recension.
 Chief Jacket gave the written copy to Chief Henry Stevens, who in turn passed it on to Chief Edward Cornplanter, who somehow lost it.
 In 1903, afraid that oral transmission would again lead to errors, Chief Cornplanter rewrote it from memory and deposited his transcription at the New York State Archives for preservation.
 William Bluesky, a Baptist lay preacher, translated it into English.